wangshaonan/wangshaonan.github.io/_pages/about.md

   - /about.html
 ---

 I am a Principal Investigator and Assistant Professor at **The Hong Kong Polytechnic University (PolyU)**.
+Check out the [LINCLab](https://wangshaonan.github.io/LINCLab/).
 Previously, I was an Associate Professor at the Institute of Automation, Chinese Academy of Sciences (CAS) in Beijing.
 From November 2021 to November 2023, I served as a Research Associate in the **Neuroscience of Language Lab (NeLLab) at New York University**, collaborating with Prof. Liina Pylkkänen.
 (I love New York!!!).
 I received my Ph.D. in June 2018 from **the National Laboratory of Pattern Recognition (NLPR), CASIA**, under the supervision of Prof. Chengqing Zong, and my B.S. from Northeastern University in June 2013.

 ---